benjaminkott/bootstrap_package/Documentation/Configuration/Extension/Index.rst

 PageTsConfig
 ============

-The Boostrap Package has a lot of PageTsConfig defaults.
+The Bootstrap Package has a lot of PageTsConfig defaults.
 In some cases it can be usefull to deactivate some of them if you do not need them.